Immigration Status Discrimination

-- Refuse to accept a receipt that is acceptable for Form I-9 purposes
+- refuse to accept a receipt that is acceptable for Form I-9 purposes; or

 However, it is important to note that employers are required to reject paperwork that does not reasonably appear to be genuine or that does not relate to the individual presenting them.

-IRCA was the first federal law making it illegal for employers to knowingly hire persons who are not authorized to work in the United States.
+Immigration Reform and Control Act was the first federal law making it illegal for employers to knowingly hire persons who are not authorized to work in the United States.
 IRCA also made it illegal to continue to employ an undocumented worker or one who loses authorization to work.
-(Those hired before November 6, 1986, do not fall within this category.)
 IRCA prohibits employers from knowingly hiring undocumented workers and requires employers to verify their employees’ identity and work eligibility as specified on the I-9 Form.

 An employer who knowingly hires an undocumented worker and/or fails to verify an employees’ identity and work eligibility may be liable for criminal sanctions.

 According to the Equal Employment Opportunity Commission (EEOC), the governmental agency that handles discrimination cases, undocumented workers are, with a few exceptions, entitled to the same protections and relief as documented workers under federal anti-discrimination statutes.